-Students with any type of infectious illness or communicable disease must be symptom free and non-contagious before returning to school.
-For example, a student must be free of fever for a full 24-hour period without the use of medication.
-A temperature greater than 100 degrees is considered a fever.
-A student who is ill and has vomited at home or at school may not return until vomit free for 24 hours.
+Students with any type of infectious illness or communicable disease must have resolving symptoms and be fever free for 48 hours without the use of medication before returning to school.
+A temperature of 100.0 degrees or greater is considered a fever.
+An example of a resolving symptom would be a productive hacking cough which has improved to a mild intermittent cough.
+A student who is ill and has vomited at home or at school may not return until 24 hours has passed after the last bout of vomiting.
 A student with two or more episodes of diarrhea at school must go home.
-A student with lice or nits must be treated and be free of all evidence of infestation and be cleared by the school nurse before returning to the classroom.
 These policies exist to protect the health of all students.